carmentune/best-saas-deals/README.md

 Their deal pages are packed with direct Q&A sessions between the software creators and the buyers, giving you absolute clarity before spending your money.

 ## 12. [SaaSPirate](https://saaspirate.com)
-**Comprehensive aggregator collecting deals from multiple platforms with exclusive discounts and coupons.**
+**Comprehensive aggregator collecting deals from multiple platforms with exclusive discounts and coupon codes.**

 Instead of checking ten different sites every morning, SaaSPirate brings them all into one search engine.
-This platform aggregates active offers from around the web, displaying the discounts and adding exclusive coupon codes on top.
+This platform aggregates active offers from around the web, displaying the discounts and adding exclusive savings on top.

 It’s an incredibly efficient site for browsing by category and finding hidden software gems across the entire deal ecosystem.